jsnmrs/jasonmorris/pages/resume.md

 ### Perkins Access

-#### Senior Digital Accessibility Consultant (2023 - current)
+#### Senior Digital Accessibility Consultant (2023 - 2024)

-- Assesses websites, applications, documents, and multimedia for conformance with the Web Content Accessibility Guidelines (WCAG) for clients in a variety of industries
+- Assessed websites, applications, documents, and multimedia for conformance with the Web Content Accessibility Guidelines (WCAG) for clients in a variety of industries
-- Performs manual accessibility testing with assistive technologies, including JAWS, NVDA, and platform-provided accessibility features
+- Performed manual accessibility testing with assistive technologies, including JAWS, NVDA, and platform-provided accessibility features
-- Provides accessibility strategy on complex interfaces, including data visualizations and canvas-centric applications
+- Provided accessibility strategy on complex interfaces, including data visualizations and canvas-centric applications
-- Delivers training for engineering teams on writing accessible code and integrating accessibility review into development workflow
+- Delivered training for engineering teams on writing accessible code and integrating accessibility review into development workflow
-- Consults on inclusive design practices early in the product lifecycle to reduce the effort and cost required to build inclusive digital experiences
+- Consulted on inclusive design practices early in the product lifecycle to reduce the effort and cost required to build inclusive digital experiences
-- Builds browser-based tools to support the accessibility review process
+- Built browser-based tools to support the accessibility review process

 ### CommunicateHealth